Remote Course Advisement

 If you determine that college withdrawal is your best option, please do the following:

 FOR PERSONAL, NON-MEDICAL WITHDRAWALS

 - Send an email to [email protected] from your Plattsburgh email account

 - First and last name, Banner ID, major, cumulative GPA (unless you are a new student with no GPA yet)

 - Full mailing address, phone number, and personal email address

-- State whether you are withdrawing from this semester (the current term) OR if you are completing spring 2020 but wish to withdraw from a future term.
+- State whether you are withdrawing from this semester (the current term) OR if you are completing this term but wish to withdraw from a future term (state which term).

 - Briefly explain the top three reasons, factors, or concerns that led to your decision to withdraw/transfer from SUNY Plattsburgh.
 If your reasons are related in any way to the pandemic, please elaborate, so that we can best understand and help with what our students are experiencing.